 A provider may order a PET scan of a brain, which can show its structure, including the possible presence of beta-amyloids or different materials that can indicate Alzheimer’s disease or the potential for Alzheimer’s disease.

-If a Cedar Rapids resident is receiving home health care or hospice care or considering these services, a representative would like to know if sleep apnea conditions are present as part of the client’s overall health profile.
+If a Cedar Rapids resident is receiving home health care or hospice care or considering these services, a representative would like to know if sleep apnea conditions are present as part of the patient’s overall health profile.

 For more information on Alzheimer’s, apnea or other health conditions, contact Above and Beyond Home Health Care.